vyctorhff/petshop/README.md

 #### 4.4.
 Send animal to the clinic
 - POST to ms-adopt
-- mp-adopt POST to mp-adopt-process passing the animal id and the clinic id
+- ms-adopt POST to ms-adopt-process passing the animal id and the clinic id
 - check if is the correct step
 - update the step
 - update the database if the info

 #### 4.4.
 Veterinary analysies the animal
-- POST to mp-adopt
+- POST to ms-adopt
-- mp-adopt POST to mp-adopt-process
+- ms-adopt POST to ms-adopt-process
 - passing the veterinary text
 - check if is the correct step
 - update the step